 If gassing doesn’t always work, why is it an approved method of depopulating farmed animals?
 Award-winning veterinarian Dr. Jonas Watson explains.

-More than 20 million farmed animals could be needlessly put to death during the pandemic.
+Millions of farmed animals were needlessly put to death during the pandemic.
 It doesn’t have to be this way.

 The mini-documentary chronicles pigs’ harrowing 700-mile journey across the American southwest, exposing widespread corporate misconduct that threatens public health.